-Identify Current SaaS Spending Sources
+SaaS Budget Forecast: Identify Current Spending Sources

-In his excellent guide to practical IT management in modern businesses, Truth from the Trenches, seven-time CIO and current Okta CIO Mark Settle notes an obvious but often under-emphasized aspect of optimizing the financial management of technology.
+In his guide to practical IT management in modern business, “Truth from the Trenches,” seven-time CIO Mark Settle notes an obvious but often under-emphasized aspect of optimizing the financial management of technology.
 “Sound financial management ultimately relies on timely and accurate financial information,” Settle wrote.

 With that in mind, answering these three critical questions can determine the current state of spending:

-- Who: Who owns the applications purchased?
+- Who: Who owns the applications?

 - Where: Where does spending occur?